“There are no interfaces on which a capture can be done.”

 When you start up Wireshark to capture network packets, the tool has to go through a series of initialization routines.
 Towards the end of its startup procedures, Wireshark scans the host computer for network connections.
-If the program cannot find any networks attached to the computer on which it is running, it will show the message “No interfaces found.”
+On the initial scan, if the program cannot find any networks attached to the computer on which it is running, it will show the message “No interfaces found.”

 The error message appears in the area of the application window where you would expect to see a list of available networks.
-In order to capture packets, you first need to select one of these networks.
+To capture network traffic packets, you first need to select one of these networks.
 So, if Wireshark can’t find any networks at all, you can’t progress to the packet capture phase.

 Interface error caused by access permissions